Waahl/Python-Task-Killer/README.md

 # CURRENT FUNCTIONS
-Task killing from windows cli
+Task killing from windows cli<br>
-Able to filter which programs to kill
+Able to filter which programs to kill<br>
-Ability to add profiles
+Ability to add profiles<br>